M Ensemble Company: Founders

 Theodore G. Cooper, deceased at the age of 57, was a producer, director, educator, writer, actor and with his former wife, Grace C. Cooper, founder of The M Ensemble Company.
 He preferred to be called “T.G.” and was a professor of Drama at Howard University for twenty years and the chair of the department.
 Fellow professor of theater arts and close friend, Henri Edmonds, described him as, "Mr. Black Theater...He was just a ball of energy, always with so many ideas about how to perpetuate black theater."
 Cooper had started theater companies in Miami & Annapolis in addition to writing novels, plays, and even a college textbook on theater.
 Before his passing, "he had preached the importance of African Americans gaining control on the business side of theater in America, because that was the only way to guarantee that plays by young black playwrights would be produced.
 Toward that end, he designed and taught courses in theater administration."

 Patricia E. Williams is the co-founder, associate producer, general manager, & occasional stage manager of M Ensemble.
 Williams is an active member of the Screen Actors Guild and Actor's Equity.
 Williams holds full-time positions in addition to leading M Ensemble, include being director of the after school program at The YWCA of Greater Miami.
 According to her bio on the M Ensemble website, "her appearances include the M Ensemble productions; Black Spirit Ritual, Hansel and Gretel, and El Hall Malik Shabazz."
 She worked with off-Broadway and regional theaters while she was in New York & New Jersey.
 Williams holds a bachelor's degree in theater and journalism from Northwestern University.

 Shirley Richardson is the co-founder and executive director of M Ensemble.
 Richardson has also directed and performed in many of the company's productions.
-Like Williams, she another job outside of M Ensemble as the Program Director at the Concept Health Systems Outpatient Treatment Center.
+Like Williams, she held another job outside of M Ensemble as the Program Director at the Concept Health Systems Outpatient Treatment Center.
 Her degrees include a Bachelor of Fine Arts from the University of Miami and a master's degree in Mental Health Counseling from Nova Southeastern University.
 Richardson first became interested in theater at the age of 16 while watching Liza Minnelli perform in “The Fantasticks” at the Coconut Grove Playhouse, where she regularly helped her mother clean up after white audiences left performances.